maratai/craftery/audio_music/vst.md

 # VSTs

+## Notes
-**Nota bene**: I own a distressing number of VSTs and these are the ones that I have *installed* at present.
+- I own a distressing number of VSTs and these are the ones that I have *installed* at present.
+- Take it as read that "ethnic" (like "ethnomusicology") is a troubled descriptor but it's also the term one ends up with in the industry.

 # 8dio
 - **Catmosphere**.